 What is Charoset?

-Charoset (also called haroset!) is a traditional Seder plate food.
-It resembles the mortar and brick used by the Jews who worked for Pharoah.
 It's served a bit like relish and used for dipping foods into.
-Charoset is made sweet with apples or pears, walnuts, cinnamon and sweet wine!
-I add in raisins (or currants) and dried cherries or dates for my own spin this special traditional dish.
+Charoset is made sweet with apples or pears, walnuts, a touch of cinnamon and sweet wine!
+I add in raisins (or currants) and dried cherries or dates for my own spin on this special traditional dish.

 How to Eat Apple Walnut Charoset

 Since it's such a sweet dish, you can eat charoset plain with a spoon if you want...my kids love it that way!
-They also dip their matzah crackers in it, which I personally love as well.
-It’s traditionally eaten in combination with bitter herbs as a reminder of the Jews' experience in slavery, alluding to the mortar and bricks, along with the bitterness of the servitude.
+They also dip their matzo crackers in it, which I personally love as well.

 How to Make Charoset